What is artificial intelligence?

 I am a student or teacher at a high school or middle school.
 How can I bring this program to my school?

 We’re excited to hear that you want to bring access to ethics-focused AI education to your community!
-Please consider starting an AI4ALL Open Learning club at your school.
+Please consider AI4ALL Open Learning at your school, community-based organization, or workshop series.
 Free access to the curriculum and facilitator guides is available here.
 Our summer programs for high school students are run only at universities at this time, which provides our students with unique access to professional AI labs, researchers, role models, and the experience of life on campus.

 I want to start a program at my university.
 How do I do that?